 CSP 5.
 RACIAL VIOLENCE IN U.S. HISTORY AND MEMORY.

-How do we remember episodes of racial conflict and racial violence in the United States?
-In remembering and recounting the past, what is left out and what is included, and what do these erasures and retellings suggest about the ways that Americans have made sense of and come to terms with the darker dimensions of their national past?
-This course explores these questions and more using diverse topics, which include racial slavery, the Mexican American War, Indian removal, US imperialism, Japanese internment, mid-twentieth-century civil rights movements, and the 1992 Los Angeles riots.
+How do we remember episodes of racial conflict and violence in the United States?
+In remembering and recounting the past, what is left out and what is included?
+What do these erasures and retellings suggest about how Americans have come to terms with the darker dimensions of their national past?
+This course explores these questions and more using a range of historical topics including North American slavery, the Mexican American War, Indian removal, continental expansion and overseas imperialism, Japanese internment, twentieth-century civil rights struggles, and finally, the 1992 Los Angeles riots.

 Jane Hong (History)